 Cerro Hermoso Project

+The property is located near the town of Santa Lucia where Miramont has established camp facilities.
+Most services and supplies can be found here or in Juliaca about an hour’s drive away.
 Water for exploration work is readily available from the Verde River flowing through the Property, subject to required permitting.
 The nearest point to connect the Property to the national power grid three-phase system is 6 km away near Santa Lucia.

-The Cerro Hermoso project in the Santa Lucia district lies along the eastern flank of the Cordillera Occidental on the western edge of the altiplano that separates the Cordilleras Occidental and Oriental in southern Peru.
-The majority of the Santa Lucia District is underlain by Tertiary volcanic rock and associated intrusive stocks and dikes.
-The Tacaza Group Volcanics of late Oligocene age predominate in the Property area, consisting of andesitic (shoshonitic) lava and agglomerate flows.
-Felsic volcanic rocks of the Sillapaca Group, Miocene age, overlie the Tacaza Group on the margins of the district.
+The Cerro Hermoso project is found in the Santa Lucia district along the eastern flank of the Cordillera Occidental on the edge of the altiplano that separates the Cordilleras Occidental and Oriental in southern Peru.
+Nearby deposits include Berenguela, San Gabriel, Limon Verde and Tacaza .